A special man – Wayne Rooney pays tribute to Sven-Goran Eriksson

 Wayne Rooney described Sven-Goran Eriksson as a “special man” as tributes were paid to the former England manager following his death on Monday.

-Eriksson handed Rooney his international debut in 2003 and memorably called on fans not to kill the teenage star, who he described as the “golden boy of English football”, upon his departure after the 2006 World Cup.
+Eriksson handed Rooney his international debut in 2003 and memorably called on fans not to kill the teenager, who he described as the “golden boy of English football”, upon his departure after the 2006 World Cup.

 The Swedish coach, who took charge of 67 England matches, revealed earlier this year that he had pancreatic cancer and died aged 76 surrounded by his family.